 Most listings are in the $20's per square foot per year.
-The Nassau Bay submarket is seeing a an increase in rates.
-In the last 3 months, the median rate rose $3 per sqft per year.
-That's a 13% increase in rent.
+The Nassau Bay region is going through a a boost in rates.
+In the last 3 months, the median rate went up $2 per sqft per year.
+That's a 7% increase in rent.

-Compared to the rest of the Houston Metro market, the Nassau Bay region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Houston Metro market, the Nassau Bay submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 82 listings have come on the market, so you'll want to check back regularly for new listings.
-About 40% of the available space in the Nassau Bay are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 82 listings have been made available, so you'll want to check back regularly for new listings.
+About 79% of the available leases in the Nassau Bay are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 410 sqft.
-Most buildings in this market are around 4 floors.
+The standard measurement for office space in this area is around 400 sqft.
+Most properties in this area are close to 4 floors.
 Most buildings in this market were built in 1985 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Public administration is the dominant industry in this market.
 Commute by walking is the most popular way to get to work amongst Nassau Bay folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.